Capitol Hill · Burnaby

 Capitol Hill is unforgiving to builders who don't take slope seriously.
 Foundations need engineering.
 Drainage has to be designed before architecture is finalised.
 Tree retention and grading rules are watched closely.
 The homes that turn out beautifully here are the ones whose teams treated the lot as the lead architect from week one.

-Our process on Capitol Hill starts with a survey and a soils review.
-Once we know what the slope and grade actually look like, the architectural envelope is shaped accordingly — not the other way around.
+Our process on Capitol Hill starts with a survey, a preliminary slope assessment and a soils review.
+A substantial share of Capitol Hill parcels sit above the City's slope threshold for a required geotechnical report, and the upper streets approaching the summit are steeper still.
+Once we know what the slope and grade actually look like — and what the geotech will require — the architectural envelope is shaped accordingly, not the other way around.
+Shoring, tieback retention and structured drainage are baseline scope on this slope, not premium upgrades.

 Designing for the view without sacrificing privacy